The basics of file systems

-Clustered file systems are used in computer cluster systems.
-These file systems support distributed storage.
+Clustered file systems are used in computer cluster systems and support distributed storage.

-ZFS – Sun company "Zettabyte File System" - a file system developed for distributed storages of Sun Solaris OS.
+ZFS – Sun company "Zettabyte File System" - a format developed for distributed storages of Sun Solaris OS.

-Apple Xsan – the Apple company evolution of CentraVision and later StorNext file systems.
+Apple Xsan – the Apple company evolution of CentraVision and later StorNext.

-JFS1 – the original (legacy) design of IBM JFS file system used in older AIX storage systems.
+JFS1 – the original (legacy) design of IBM JFS used in older AIX storage systems.

 Common properties of these file systems include distributed storages support, extensibility and modularity.

 To learn about other technologies used to store and manipulate data, please, refer to the storage technologies section.